icamys/php-sitemap-generator/README.md

 // Update robots.txt file in output directory or create a new one
 $generator->updateRobots();

-// Submit your sitemaps to Google and Yandex.
+// Submit your sitemaps to Yandex.
 $generator->submitSitemap();
 ```